top of page

 Why Volhard Testing Is Important in Matching Puppies to the Right Homes – Testing insures families get a puppy that suits their lifestyle and experience level.
 Identifying Therapy & Service Dog Potential – Puppies scoring in the 3–4 range often have the temperament for therapy, service, or emotional support work.
 Tailoring Training & Socialization – Helps owners understand their puppy’s learning style and needs.
 Early Behavior Intervention – Identifies traits like dominance or fearfulness, allowing for early training to shape a well-balanced dog.

-Health and Temperament are of the focuses of our program, and as such - most of our puppies will score in the 3-4 range.
+Our testing is done by a very skilled evaluator that used to breed & train service dogs.
+Because Health and Temperament are of the focuses of our program, and as such - most of our puppies will score in the 3-4 range.
 You will get a copy of your pups test results.

 Since many of our pups go on to become emotional, therapy or service dogs, this testing helps select those best suited for that role.
 Our commitment to evaluating temperament ensures that each puppy thrives in the right environment!